AsuweRich/monty/README.md

 0x19.
-C - Stacks, Queues - LIFO, FIFO By AMADI MARIANA and RICHARD ASUWE.
+C - Stacks, Queues - LIFO, FIFO By AMADI MARIANA M.and RICHARD ASUWE.
 About: In this project, we created a simple interpreter for Monty ByteCodes.
 The interpreter reads a bytecode file and executes the bytecode commands.

 The Monty language